Biblical criticism: Textual criticism

 These texts were all written by hand, by copying from another handwritten text, so they are not alike in the manner of printed works.
 The differences between them are called variants.
 A variant is simply any variation between two texts.
 Many variants are simple misspellings or mis-copying.
 For example, a scribe might drop one or more letters, skip a word or line, write one letter for another, transpose letters, and so on.
 Some variants represent a scribal attempt to simplify or harmonize, by changing a word or a phrase.

 The exact number of variants is disputed, but the more texts survive, the more likely there will be variants of some kind.
 Variants are not evenly distributed throughout any set of texts.
 Charting the variants in the New Testament shows it is 62.9 percent variant-free.
 The impact of variants on the reliability of a single text is usually tested by comparing it to a manuscript whose reliability has been long established.
 Though many new early manuscripts have been discovered since 1881, there are critical editions of the Greek New Testament, such as NA28 and UBS5, that "have gone virtually unchanged" from these discoveries.
 "It also means that the fourth century 'best texts', the 'Alexandrian' codices Vaticanus and Sinaiticus, have roots extending throughout the entire third century and even into the second".

 Variants are classified into families.
 Say scribe 'A' makes a mistake and scribe 'B' does not.
 Copies of scribe 'A's text with the mistake will thereafter contain that same mistake.
 Over time the texts descended from 'A' that share the error, and those from 'B' that do not share it, will diverge further, but later texts will still be identifiable as descended from one or the other because of the presence or absence of that original mistake.
 The multiple generations of texts that follow, containing the error, are referred to as a "family" of texts.
 Textual critics study the differences between these families to piece together what the original looked like.
 Sorting out the wealth of source material is complex, so textual families were sorted into categories tied to geographical areas.
 The divisions of the New Testament textual families were Alexandrian (also called the "Neutral text"), Western (Latin translations), and Eastern (used by churches centred on Antioch and Constantinople).

 Forerunners of modern textual criticism can be found in both early Rabbinic Judaism and in the early church.
 Rabbis addressed variants in the Hebrew texts as early as 100CE.
 Tradition played a central role in their task of producing a standard version of the Hebrew Bible.
-The Hebrew text they produced stabilized by the end of the second century, and has come to be known as the Masoretic text, the source of the Christian Old Testament.
+The Hebrew text they produced stabilized by the end of the second century, and has come to be known as the Masoretic Text.